kiranz/just-api/README.md

 ```

-### Chained Dynamic request construction with hooks and Custom response validation
+### Chained API flow construction with hooks and Custom response validation

 When you need to test complex chained API flows, you can run dependencies in hooks to fetch prerequisite data
 and pass it to actual test.